zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Multiply an encrypted integer with a clear integer

-Multiply an encrypted integer with a clear integer.
 The clear integer must have one more bit than the encrypted integer and the result must have the same width and the same signedness as the encrypted integer.